 If we want to be successfully with the aquaponic system we have to check the water temperature and pH.
 Therefore, we will need an electronic system.
 It will be composed with the following components:

 7.3.1.
-MOTHERBOARD
+Motherboard

 The motherboard will be the Arduino Duemilanove because we can program the microcontroller with the free Arduino software.
 The board can operate on 5V.
-Furthermore, it has 14 digital pins that can be used as an input or output and they operate at 5V.Also, Duemilanove has 6 analog inputs.
-Additionaly some of the digital and analog pins have speciality functionality.